shibbirmcc/servermind-mcp-server/README.md

 - **Saved Search Management**: Access and execute saved searches
 - **Field Extraction**: Extract and analyze specific fields from search results
 - **Export Functionality**: Export search results in various formats (CSV, JSON, XML)
+- **Bi-directional Log analysis**: Support for bidirectional call from and to the llm agent for log analysis and realtime error fixing

 ### Planned Features (Future Improvements)